 - Three days: Hot Pick DVDs

 Overdue fines are 20 cents per day.
 Fines are charged only if the item is returned late.

-Most materials may be renewed three times.
+Eligible materials may be renewed up to five times.
 An item may not renew because:

-- The item was given an extended checkout date, i.e. Exercise DVDs marked 9 Week Checkout, a Book Discussion item, or an item reserved through the ILL Department.
+- The item was given an extended checkout date, i.e. exercise DVDs marked nine week checkout, a book discussion item, or an item reserved through ILL

 Thresholds and Borrowing Restrictions